igps-ftk/iGPS/README.txt

-Please download the latest release of iGPS.
+**Note: iGPS main repository has moved to GitHub.
+Please download the latest release of iGPS from https://github.com/igps-ftk/iGPS
 /_
   |__iGPS-2023feb20/        ;iGPS released on 20 February 2023
   |                         ;add support for InSAR processing with GMTSAR